 The maintenance phase is the last phase of the elimination diet.
 It involves simply continuing to follow an eating style that does not include any foods you found to trigger symptoms during the reintroduction period.
 You should include a variety of foods from different food groups and only avoid the foods that cause symptoms.

-What to Get Rid Of on an Elimination Diet
+What to Get Rid of on an Elimination Diet

 Several foods are commonly removed during the elimination phase.
 These foods often include:

-If you are sensitive to dairy, you may have digestive symptoms such as gas, bloating, stomach pain, diarrhea, or constipation.
+- Dairy Products: If you are sensitive to dairy, you may have digestive symptoms such as gas, bloating, stomach pain, diarrhea, or constipation.
 This could be due to lactose intolerance, milk allergy, or other sensitivity.
 Eliminate all dairy, including milk, cheese, yogurt, and ice cream.

-Nuts contain many proteins that can act as allergens.
+- Nuts and Seeds: Nuts contain many proteins that can act as allergens.
 Eliminate all tree nuts, nuts, seeds, nut butter, or foods that contain these products.6

-Eggs are commonly eliminated during the elimination phase as they are one of the top eight common food allergens.
+- Eggs: Eggs are commonly eliminated during the elimination phase as they are one of the top eight common food allergens.

-Wheat may cause negative symptoms in some people due to its gluten content.
+- Wheat: Wheat may cause negative symptoms in some people due to its gluten content.
 Avoid wheat, barley, corn, spelt, rye, oats, and bread.
 Avoid any other gluten-containing foods.

-People sensitive to nightshade vegetables may experience negative side effects, including gas, bloating, diarrhea, heartburn, nausea, and joint pain due to inflammation.
+- Nightshade vegetables: People sensitive to nightshade vegetables may experience negative side effects, including gas, bloating, diarrhea, heartburn, nausea, and joint pain due to inflammation.
 Avoid nightshades, including tomatoes, peppers, eggplant, white potatoes, cayenne pepper, and paprika.

-Soy is a common allergen or irritant, so you may want to eliminate this ingredient during the elimination phase.
+- Soy: Soy is a common allergen or irritant, so you may want to eliminate this ingredient during the elimination phase.

-Some people may have difficulty digesting and absorbing fats properly.
+- Fats: Some people may have difficulty digesting and absorbing fats properly.
 Avoid butter, margarine, hydrogenated oils, mayonnaise, and spreads.

-Caffeine has been shown to cause frequent contractions in the digestive tract.
+- Caffeine-rich beverages: Caffeine has been shown to cause frequent contractions in the digestive tract.
 It can also increase stomach acidity by triggering the production of more gastric acid.

 If you suspect that other foods not on this list make you feel uncomfortable, you should consider eliminating them as well.